 How to Watch the F1 Championship in 4K

 4K has its own dedicated channel – channel 444 – on which it airs the selected Ultra HD content.
 To access this channel, subscribers need to have an iQ4 set-top box, and you’ll also need a 4K compatible TV to get the most out of the experience.
 If you’ve got that sorted and have a subscription to the Foxtel Sports + HD pack, all you need to do is flick to channel 444, and enjoy the action.
 The season kicks off with the Formula 1 Rolex Australian Grand Prix, on March 15th, and concludes with the Abu Dhabi Grand Prix on December 2nd, 2019.

 What Else is on Channel 444?

-After launching on October 3 of 2018, Foxtel’s dedicated 4K channel has been continually adding content.
-The sport element off with last year’s Bathurst 1000, and since then has progressed to show international cricket, Super Rugby, women’s football, and will this year show select AFL and NRL matches, the US Masters at Augusta and of course Formula One.
-But it isn’t exclusively sport content that airs on the channel – you can also catch a variety of great TV shows and movies in Ultra HD.
+After launching late last year, Foxtel’s dedicated 4K channel has been continually adding content.
+The sport element started off with last year’s Bathurst 1000, and since then has progressed to show international cricket, Super Rugby, women’s football, and will this year show select AFL and NRL matches, the US Masters at Augusta and of course Formula One.
+But it isn’t exclusively sport content that airs on the channel – you can also catch a variety of great TV shows and movies in 4K Ultra HD.